What is Chain Link Fence?

 Wall thickness of the framework effects the strength and grade of fence.
 Three wall thicknesses most used are .065 thousandths, 20 weight and 40 weight.

-Residential fences most commonly use the .065 thousandths measurement.
+Residential chain link fences most commonly use the .065 thousandths measurement.
 The reason being, it provides enough strength while still remaining affordable.

-Commercial fence applications mostly use SS20 framework.
+Commercial chain link fencing applications mostly use SS20 framework.
 SS20 framework is stronger than .065 residential framework, but not as heavy as the 40 weight framework.

 Industrial fences will use SS40 framework.
 It is the strongest of the three.

 There is a cost difference between the 20 and 40 weight frameworks.
-However, unless you are dealing with large amounts of footage, the cost offset isn’t drastic.
+However, unless you are dealing with large amounts of footage, the chain link fence cost offset isn’t drastic.